Louisa Hudson (Acting Chair)

-Rob joined the Board in October 2013.
-He is a member of the Remuneration Committee and the Board Workshop Advisory Committee.
+Julia joined the Board in August 2016.
+She is a member of the Audit Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

 Sue joined the Board in October 2014.
 She is a member of the Audit Committee, the Risk Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

-Colin joined the Board in September 2015 and is a member of the Risk Committee and the Board Workshop Advisory Committee.
+Colin joined the Board in September 2015 and is a member of the Risk Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

 Colin is currently the Chief Executive Officer of Victorian Managed Insurance Authority.